dafny-lang/dafny/docs/index.md

 Dafny is a **verification-ready programming language**.
 As you type in your program, Dafny's verifier constantly looks over your shoulder, flags any errors, shows you counterexamples, and congratulates you when your code matches your specifications.
-When you're done, Dafny can <strong>compile your code to C#, Java, JavaScript, Python, C++ or Go</strong> (more to come!), so it can integrate with your existing workflow.
+When you're done, Dafny can **compile your code to C#, Java, JavaScript, Python, C++ or Go** (more to come!), so it can integrate with your existing workflow.

-Dafny will give you <strong>assurance that your code meets the specifications you write</strong>, while letting you write both code and specifications in the Dafny programming language itself.
+Dafny will give you **assurance that your code meets the specifications you write**, while letting you write both code and specifications in the Dafny programming language itself.
-Since verification is an integral part of development, it will thus <strong>reduce the risk of costly late-stage bugs</strong> that are typically missed by testing.
+Since verification is an integral part of development, it will thus **reduce the risk of costly late-stage bugs** that are typically missed by testing.

 Dafny has support for common programming concepts such as
 - mathematical iand bounded integers and reals, bit-vectors, classes, iterators, arrays, tuples, generic types, refinement and inheritance